XRPLF/xrpl-dev-portal/content/tutorials/get-started/look-up-transaction-results.md

 {% include '_snippets/tx-metadata-field-table.md' %} <!--_ -->

-Aside from the result code, most of the interesting information is in the `AffectedNodes` array.
-Much of what to look for in this array depends on the type of transaction, but at a minimum, every normal transaction (that is, not a [pseudo-transaction](pseudo-transaction-types.html)) modifies the sender's [AccountRoot object](accountroot.html), to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).
+Aside from the result code, most of the interesting information is in [the `AffectedNodes` array](transaction-metadata.html#affectednodes).
+Much of what to look for in this array depends on the type of transaction, but at a minimum, every normal transaction (that is, not a [pseudo-transaction](pseudo-transaction-types.html)) modifies the sender's [AccountRoot object][], to destroy the XRP [transaction cost](transaction-cost.html) and increase the [account's Sequence number](basic-data-types.html#account-sequence).

-For example, the _only_ changes made by this [no-op transaction](cancel-or-skip-a-transaction.html) are to update the sender's `Sequence`, `Balance`, and [`AccountTxnID`](transaction-common-fields.html#accounttxnid):
+This example shows the full response from step 1 above.
+See if you can figure out what changes it made to the ledger:

 ```json
 {